simonox/smart-energy-monitor/software/dashboard/README.md

 You can use this token to create a connection from Grafana to Influx-DB.
 ![Connection](./docs/images/database-connection.png)

-After having a conneciton to a database you can easily create an own dashboard in Grafana.
+After having a connection to a database you can easily create an own dashboard in Grafana.

 Here's the demo snippet (directly copyied from Influx Data Explorer) and the screen shot